 Julia Marie and Jason may live in Detroit, but their hearts are on the Northern Michigan slopes.
 The couple’s Boyne Mountain wedding fit perfectly with their love for skiing and snowboarding.
-This Northern Michigan wedding in Boyne Falls will have you dreaming of an outdoor wedding complete with twinkling lights, glowing candles, and beautiful flower arrangements.

 It all began a decade ago at Western Michigan University, where a skier from Charlevoix met a fellow ski and snowboarding team member who would become her husband.